zumerlab/orbit-docs/src/content/docs/elements/slice.md

 title: o-slice web-component
 ---

 `<o-slice>` is a standard web-component for rendering a radial slices or pies.
-By default there are 60 slice per orbit.
+By default there are up to 60 slices elements per orbit.

 ### Customization